-If you have never worked with a student with a visual impairment before, you may wonder who a Teacher of Students with Visual Impairments (TVI) is and what they do.
-Your student may be referred to other specialists such as an Orientation and Mobility Specialist or a Low Vision Specialist, and you may wonder what their roles are.
-The student may also need the support of a braillist or a paraprofessional and you may be curious about what their role would be.
-This area will link you to pages that will answer these questions as well as questions you may have about the special evaluations.
+by Carmen Willings Updated April 9, 2020 If you have never worked with an individual with a visual impairment before, you may wonder who the professionals are that work with and support that person and what exactly they do.
+Depending on the age of the individual, they may work with a Teacher of Students with Visual Impairments or a Vocational Rehabilitation Instructor.
+The person who has a visual impairment may be referred to other specialists such as an Orientation and Mobility Specialist or a Low Vision Specialist, and you may wonder what their roles are.
+School age individuals may also need the support of a braillist or a paraprofessional and you may be curious about their role.
+This area will link you to pages that will answer these questions as well as questions you may have about becoming a vision professional.

-There is currently a shortage of Teachers of Students with Visual Impairments (TVI) as well as Orientation & Mobility Specialists (O&M) in the United States.
-This page provides information on how to become a TVI or O&M.
+Whether you know or have worked with someone who is blind or visually impaired, you may be interested in how you can become a vision specialist.
+There is currently a shortage of Teachers of Students with Visual Impairments (TVI) as well as Orientation & Mobility Specialists (O&M) and Rehabilitation Specialists in the United States.
+This page provides information on how you can join the rewarding field and become a vision specialist.

 Those unfamiliar with the field of visual impairments and blindness may wonder who a Teacher of Students with Visual Impairments is and what they do.
 This page explains the role and responsibilities of the Teacher of Students with Visual Impairments.